Independent, not affiliated with Anthropic

 How much you can actually use, indexed to each limit's introduction level (100).
 Steps up are doublings and boosts; steps down are promotions ending.
 Dashed means announced or projected, not yet history.

-Diamonds mark manual counter flushes.
+Diamonds mark manual counter flushes; stacked diamonds are a dense stretch.
+Drag across the chart to zoom into any window.
 Time-boxed boosts are shown at their full value; the March 2026 doubling applied off-peak hours only.
-Source links per event in the timeline below.
+Source links per event in the record below.

 The record